 Use the proper towing equipment to avoid damage to the bumper, fascia or fog lamp areas of the vehicle.

 With current trends in automotive styles and design, it is essential that the correct towing equipment is used to tow a vehicle.
 Your vehicle can be towed with wheel lift or car carrier equipment.
-When towing with wheel lift equipment, the transfer case must be in NEUTRAL and the following tow limits must be used:
+If your vehicle has a manual transmission, you must use a towing dolly under the rear wheels when towing from the front with wheel lift equipment.
+Two-wheel-drive vehicles must abide by the following tow limits when being towed by wheel lift equipment: